Overview

 In 2022, we disclosed our first portfolio financed emissions inventory covering our FY2021 on-balance sheet financing for clients across four key operational markets: Malaysia, Indonesia, Singapore and Thailand.
 The scope of our FY2021 financed emissions included nine carbon-intensive sectors (Agriculture, Aluminium, Cement, Coal, Iron & Steel, Oil & Gas, Real Estate, Transport, and Power) and four asset classes (Business Loans and Unlisted Equity, Commercial Real Estate, Mortgages, and Motor Vehicle Loans).

 In 2023, we established our first baseline as of 31 December 2022 which included an updated calculation methodology and expanded our coverage to include an additional asset class, Listed Equities and Corporate Bonds and expansion of the Utilities Sector to include non-power generation segments.
 In estimating our financed emissions, we reference the Global GHG Accounting and Reporting Standard developed by the Partnership for Carbon Accounting Financials (PCAF Standard) and the UN Environment Programme Finance Initiative (UNEP FI) Guidelines for Climate Target Setting for Banks.
+Please refer to the 2023 Financed Emissions Supplementary Report for our financed emissions, scope, methodology and limitations.

 Risk Management